Nkjefferson/Webware-Assignment4/README.md

-Assignment 5 - AJAX
+Assignment 6 - Events
 ===

 Achievements

-My techincal achievements for this assignment include, responsive search functionality, as you type the search is narrowed and automatically performs the search for you.
-I have also maintained all my persistance functionality when recreating the add and delete methods.
+I created an evenly spacing list as the start of a movie roll animation

+I know the movie search is getting repetative but it was already fitted to cohesively do most of the specified tasks.

+Event types:
+	scroll
+	click
+	mouseenter
+	keyup
+	dblclick